james-d12/CodeHub/src/backend/README.md

 ## Platforms

-Each platform is given its own class library project.
-This is so that all the internal code can be neatly separated and closed off from other platforms.
-This helps to prevent using classes / code in unintended ways.
-It also ensures each platform acts as a ``module`` of sorts, with its own public API of how you interact with it.
+Each platform is in its own folder in the CodeHub.Core project.
 Below is the current list of platforms that are supported:

 - Azure
 - Azure DevOps